DataDog/documentation/content/en/getting_started/site/_index.md

 kind: documentation
 ---

-Datadog offers different sites world-wide.
+Datadog offers different sites throughout the world.
 Each site is completely independent, and you cannot share data across sites.
-Each site gives you benefits, for example, government security regulations, or allows you to store your data in specific locations around the world.
+Each site gives you benefits (for example, government security regulations) or allows you to store your data in specific locations around the world.

 | Site    | Site URL                   | Location |
 |---------|----------------------------|----------|